-You can turn off the file-sharing capability of your Macintosh at any time.
-When file sharing is off, people on the network cannot access any folders or disks on your computer, and you cannot access your computer from another computer on the network.
+You can turn file sharing off at any time.
+When file sharing is off, people on the network cannot access folders or disks on your computer, and you cannot access your computer from another computer on the network.

-If you turn file sharing back on, all of the shared folders or disks will again be available to people on the network.
+When you turn file sharing back on, the items you shared before are available again automatically.

-1. Choose Control Panels from the Apple menu and open the Sharing Setup control panel.
+1. Choose Control Panels from the Apple menu and open the Sharing Setup icon.